-Supporting you through the growing pains of life is my passion.
-From sorting out your spiritual and religious beliefs, to overcoming heartbreak, to becoming a new parent, transitions are my specialty.
-I am passionate about helping you discover your true self and live your live fully no matter where you are in your journey.
+Supporting people through the growing pains of life is my passion.
+From sorting out spiritual and religious beliefs, to overcoming heartbreak or becoming a new parent, transitions and identity exploration are my specialties.
+I am passionate about helping you discover your true self and live your live more fully, no matter where you are in your journey.

-Validating your experiences, whether you are an adolescent or an adult, my experience and training can provide you support and help if you are experiencing peripartum disorders (PPA and PPD), anxiety, depression, or trauma.
-I am an LGBTQI+ ally, and am eager to work with people of all backgrounds, orientations, preferences, identities, cultures, & ethnicities.
-Utilizing a combination of talk therapy, cognitive behavioral therapy (CBT), Eye Movement Desensitization and Reprocessing (EMDR), play therapy, and other modalities, I am dedicated to helping you meet your goals.
+Through validating your life’s experiences, my experience and training can provide support with individuals experiencing peripartum disorders (PPA and PPD), anxiety, depression, or trauma.
+I am an LGBTQI+ ally, and am experienced working with people of varying backgrounds, orientations, preferences, identities, cultures, & ethnicities.
+Utilizing a combination of talk therapy, cognitive behavioral therapy (CBT), Eye Movement Desensitization and Reprocessing (EMDR), and other modalities, I am dedicated to helping you meet your goals.

-In my free time, I enjoy being in nature, traveling, exercising, eating, and cooking with my husband, daughter, and our 2 corgis.
+In my free time, I enjoy being in nature, traveling, exercising, eating, and cooking with my husband, 2 young daughters, and our 2 corgis.

 I approach therapy from a humanistic point of view.
 It is my belief that every person is made up of unique traits that are molded by the experiences they have had in their lives—positive as well as negative.
 I enjoy helping people find their best selves.
 I have worked extensively with adults who struggle with addiction, dual diagnosis, and/or the effects of traumatic events.